 - Wash treated skin with soap and water when you come indoors.

-Your doctor will start with a thorough physical examination and medical history.
+Your health care provider will start with a thorough physical examination and medical history.

 - Brain imaging.
 MRI or CT images can reveal any swelling of the brain or another condition that might be causing your symptoms, such as a tumor.

-- Spinal tap (lumbar puncture).
+- Spinal tap, known as a lumbar puncture.
 A needle inserted into your lower back removes a small amount of cerebrospinal fluid (CSF), the protective fluid that surrounds the brain and spinal column.
 Changes in this fluid can point to infection and inflammation in the brain.
 Sometimes samples of CSF can be tested to identify the cause.
-This may include a virus, other cause of infection or autoimmune disorder.
+This may include testing for infection or presence of antibodies associated with autoimmune encephalitis.

 - Other lab tests.
 Samples of blood, urine or excretions from the back of the throat can be tested for viruses or other infectious agents.